APLMF

 3.4 Regional and local verification organizations

-Under the Weights and Measures Act 2005, SPRING Singapore may designate qualified private sector companies such as installers, manufacturers, and repairers of weighing and measuring instruments, as “Authorised Verifiers” to perform verification on weighing and measuring instruments for trade use.
+Under the Weights and Measures Act 2005, The WMO may designate qualified private sector companies such as installers, manufacturers, and repairers of weighing and measuring instruments, as “Authorised Verifiers” to perform verification on weighing and measuring instruments for trade use.

 Companies applying to become Authorised Verifiers have to fulfil specified requirements, such as: